ffissore/presentz.js/README.md

 Presentz.js is a javascript library for synchronizing videos and slides.

 It's at the heart of http://presentz.org/, a website for freely publishing conference talks, pitches, lessons and the like.
-[Presentz.org](https://github.com/ffissore/presentz.org) is free software as well.
+Presentz.org is free software as well, hosted on [github](https://github.com/ffissore/presentz.org).

 ## Dependencies quick reference